 ANALYZING RESIDENTIAL REAL ESTATE APPRAISALS

 This course is designed to develop an understanding of the components of an appraisal from the bank’s perspective.
-It addresses the key contents of an appraisal and its importance and also illustrates the regulatory requirements for an appraisal so that the appraisal review person may monitor the appraisal for compliance as well as for the relevance of the contents of the appraisal.
+It addresses the key contents of an appraisal and their importance and also illustrates the regulatory requirements for an appraisal so that the appraisal review person may monitor the appraisal for compliance as well as for the relevance of the contents of the appraisal.
 This course will stress the importance of an in depth review of an appraisal prior to granting approval of a loan to which the appraisal is relevant.

 The purpose of this course is to look at the financial metrics needed by bankers to evaluate the strengths and weaknesses of financial institutions.
 All of the important metrics are covered including net interest margin, efficiency ratio, ROA, liquidity, and ROE.
 The course also covers how to measure and manage interest rate risk.
 GAP analysis is covered along with optionality in the balance sheet.
 At the conclusion of this course, participants should know their way around financial statements and their analyses.